 As is the case every time the ship calls Tunis, a shore excursion offered MSC Cruises’ guests the opportunity to visit the famous Bardo National Museum.
 During the visit at the museum, some of MSC Cruises’ guests were caught in the middle of a terrorist attack along with guests from Costa Cruises.

-According to a statement from MSC Cruises: “As soon as the company heard of the attack and the fact that some of its guests were involved in this tragedy, stringent safety procedures were set in motion and the ship’s management called for the immediate cancellation of all on-going shore excursions and recalled all buses and their passengers back to the ship.
-Security on-board was also immediately raised to Level 3, its highest, by emergency protocol to ensure complete safety of all guests and crew members – the company’s number one priority at all times.”
+According to a statement from MSC Cruises: “As soon as the company heard of the attack and the fact that some of its guests were involved in this tragedy, stringent safety procedures were set in motion and the ship’s management called for the immediate cancellation of all on-going shore excursions and recalled all buses and their passengers back to the ship.”

 “To allow all guests to promptly contact their families and loved ones at home and to provide reassurance about their wellbeing, all on-board telephone and internet systems were made available free of charge,” MSC Cruises told Cruise Arabia & Africa.